genomicsengland/panelapp/docker/prod/README.md

 }
 ```

-Note the default queue name is `panelapp` unless overridden.
+Note the default queue name is `panelapp`, unless overridden.

 ### Policy for S3 Media bucket